sod2003/portfolio/README.md

 - [X] Built
 - [ ] Hosted

+### python-algorithms
+A folder for experimenting with implementing algorithms in python.

 ### python-scripts
 A folder for my Python scripts.
 This was probably the most fun to experiment with.